Toryt/allen/doc/AllenRelation.md

 The chopped sequence is not well-defined for `(d)`, `(f)`, `(O)` and `(P)`, respectively `(d)`, `(s)`,`(p)`,`(o)`, and well-defined for the other cases.
-If we know the relation between `lii` and `i`, or `rii` and `i` respectively, and it is one of the well-defined cases, we would be sure about the intersection.
-In the cases that are not well-defined, we cannot use an indefinite point 🤷 to replace the unknown points (`?`), with indefinite intervals, the result would not be guaranteed to be a sequence.
+If we know the relation between `lii` and `i`, or `rii` and `i` respectively, and it is one of the well-defined cases, we would be sure about the chopped sequence.
+In the cases that are not well-defined, we cannot use an indefinite point 🤷 to replace the unknown points (`?`).
+With indefinite intervals, the result would not be guaranteed to be a sequence.
 There are intervals following an indefinite `end`, or preceding an indefinite `start`.
 But, in general, there are simply 3, 3, and 5 possible sequences, of which 2, 2, and 3, respectively, are well-defined.
 Even the well-defined cases differ in the number of intervals in the sequence.

 Therefor, we only define the chopped sequence for fully definite intervals.
 Users should apply “Reasoning with unknown but constrained start and end point” to the indefinite intervals first, to express the extra knowledge about constraints